John Joseph Scanlan

-John Joseph Scanlan (May 24, 1906 – January 31, 1997) was an American Prelate of the Roman Catholic Church.
+John Joseph Scanlan (May 24, 1906 – January 31, 1997) was an Irish-born American prelate of the Roman Catholic Church.
 He served as the second bishop of the Diocese of Honolulu in Hawaii from 1968 to 1981.
 He previously served as an auxiliary bishop of the same diocese from 1954 to 1968.

 Biography

 Early life

-John Scanlan was born on May 24, 1906 in Iniscarra in County Cork, Ireland.
+John Scanlan was born on May 24, 1906, in Iniscarra in County Cork, Ireland.
 He trained at All Hallows College in Dublin.

-Scanlan was ordained by Bishop John Francis Norton for the Archdiocese of San Francisco on June 22, 1930 in Dublin.
-After his ordination, Scanlan served in pastoral positions at parishes in Oakland, Berkeley and San Jose.
-He directed the Archdiocesan Council of Catholic Men and taught religion in high school.
+Scanlan was ordained to the priesthood by Bishop John Francis Norton for the Archdiocese of San Francisco on June 22, 1930, in Dublin.
+After his ordination, Scanlan immigrated to California, where he served in pastoral positions at parishes in Oakland, Berkeley and San Jose.
+He directed the archdiocesan Council of Catholic Men and taught religion in high school.